lancejpollard/math/readme.md

 1. **Multivariate polynomials**: polynomials with multiple variables, such as x^2 + y^3 + z^4.
 1. **Legendre polynomials**: a specific type of orthogonal polynomials named after Adrien-Marie Legendre, often used in physics and numerical analysis.
 1. **Cyclotomic polynomials**: polynomials that are related to the roots of unity, often used in number theory and algebraic geometry.

+### Mathematical Symmetries

+#### List of Mathematical Symmetries

+1. **Continuous symmetry**: Symmetries that are described by continuous groups of transformations, such as rotations and translations.
+1. **Discrete symmetry**: Symmetries that are described by discrete groups of transformations, such as reflections and permutations.
+1. **Point symmetry**: Symmetries that leave at least one point fixed, such as rotations about a point.
+1. **Global symmetry**: Symmetries that are defined for the entire system, such as translations in space.
+1. **Local symmetry**: Symmetries that are defined for a specific region of the system, such as rotations about a point in a specific subspace.
+1. **Projective symmetry**: Symmetries that involve projective transformations, such as in projective geometry.
+1. **Conformal symmetry**: Symmetries that preserve angles, such as in conformal geometry.
+1. **Lie symmetry**: Symmetries that form a Lie group, such as in the study of differential equations.
+1. **Quantum symmetry**: Symmetries that are relevant in quantum mechanics and quantum field theory.
+1. **Super symmetry**: Symmetries that relate bosonic and fermionic degrees of freedom in physics.
+1. **Group symmetry**: A group is a set of elements that can be combined under a binary operation (such as addition or multiplication) that is associative, has an identity element, and every element has an inverse.
+A symmetry of a mathematical object is a group of transformations that preserve the structure of the object.
+1. **Lie symmetry**: A Lie group is a type of group that is also a smooth manifold, meaning that the group operation and the inverse operation are smooth.
+Lie symmetries are symmetries of a differential equation or differential system that form a Lie group.
+1. **Riemannian symmetry**: A Riemannian manifold is a smooth manifold equipped with a Riemannian metric, which is a way to measure distance and angles.
+Riemannian symmetries are symmetries of a Riemannian manifold that preserve the metric structure.
+1. **Poisson symmetry**: A Poisson manifold is a smooth manifold equipped with a Poisson bracket, which is a way to define a Lie algebra structure on the space of smooth functions on the manifold.
+Poisson symmetries are symmetries of a Poisson manifold that preserve the Poisson bracket.
+1. **Conformal symmetry**: A conformal transformation is a type of transformation that preserves angles, but not necessarily lengths or areas.
+Conformal symmetries are symmetries of a mathematical object that preserve the conformal structure.
+1. **Weyl symmetry**: A Weyl transformation is a type of transformation that preserves the conformal structure of a space while also preserving the scale.
+Weyl symmetries are symmetries of a mathematical object that preserve the Weyl structure.
+1. **Galois symmetry**: Galois symmetry is a type of symmetry of a polynomial equation, where the solutions of the equation form a Galois group (a specific type of group).
+1. **Noether symmetry**: Noether symmetry is a type of symmetry that is associated with a continuous symmetry of a physical system and its corresponding conserved quantity.
+1. **Duality symmetry**: Duality symmetries are symmetries of a physical system that relate different descriptions of the same system.
+1. **Symplectic symmetry**: A symmetry that preserves the symplectic form, often represented mathematically as a matrix.
+1. **Orthogonal symmetry**: A symmetry that preserves the inner product, often represented mathematically as a matrix.
+1. **Unitary symmetry**: A symmetry that preserves the inner product and the norm, often represented mathematically as a matrix.
+1. **Quaternionic symmetry**: A symmetry that preserves the quaternionic product, often represented mathematically as a matrix.
+1. **Hyperbolic symmetry**: A symmetry that preserves the hyperbolic metric, often represented mathematically as a matrix.
+1. **Special conformal symmetry**: A symmetry that preserves angles and ratios of distances, but also includes inversions, often represented mathematically as a matrix.